Jason Garrett: Dallas Cowboys

 In 1992, with the support of his father, at the time a part of the Dallas Cowboys scouting department, Garrett was signed as a free agent.
 He was released on August 31 and later signed to the team's practice squad.
-In 1993, his preseason performances allowed him to make the team as the third-string quarterback behind Troy Aikman and Hugh Millen.
+In 1993, Garrett's preseason performances allowed him to make the team as the third-string quarterback behind Troy Aikman and Hugh Millen.
 Garrett eventually passed Millen on the depth chart.
-In the eighth game of the season, after Aikman injured his left hamstring against the New York Giants in the third quarter.
-Garrett finished the game, completing five of six passes for 34 yards and leading two touchdown drives.
-He was named the starter for the next game against the Phoenix Cardinals, where he completed two of six passes for 25 yards and helped the team score on a field goal, before being replaced on the third series in favor of Bernie Kosar, who had been signed four days earlier.
+In the eighth game of the season after Aikman injured his left hamstring against the New York Giants in the third quarter, Garrett came in and led two touchdown drives while completing five of six passes for 34 yards.
+He was named the starter for the next game against the Phoenix Cardinals, completing two of six passes for 25 yards and helped the team score on a field goal before being replaced on the third series in favor of Bernie Kosar, who had been signed four days earlier.
 Kosar became the backup quarterback for the rest of the season after the game.

 The highlight of Garrett's playing career occurred in the 1994 Thanksgiving Day game when he started in place of backup quarterback Rodney Peete, who was out with a sprained thumb he suffered in a win against the Washington Redskins.
-Garrett led the Cowboys over the Green Bay Packers by completing 15 of 26 passes for 311 yards and two touchdowns in the second half for a comeback win of 42–31, earning him NFC Offensive Player of the Week honors.
+Garrett led the Cowboys to a 42–31 comeback victory over the Green Bay Packers by completing 15 of 26 passes for 311 yards and two touchdowns in the second half.
+He was named NFC Offensive Player of the Week for his performance.
 That game was named the fourth-best moment in the history of Texas Stadium by ESPN in 2008.

-In 1998, Garrett was promoted to the backup position and in the second game against the Denver Broncos, after Aikman suffered a broken clavicle, Garrett came in to finish the 23–42 loss.
-He would start the next five games and contribute to a 3–2 mark for a team that would go on to win the NFC East division by one game over the Arizona Cardinals.
+In 1998, Garrett was promoted to the backup position, and in the second game against the Denver Broncos, after Aikman suffered a broken clavicle, Garrett came in to finish the 42–23 loss.
+He started the next five games and contributed a 3–2 mark for a team that went on to win the NFC East division by one game over the Arizona Cardinals.
 In 1999, Garrett started two games for a 1–1 record.

-Garrett was a part of the 1993 and 1995 Super Bowl winning teams.
+Garrett was a part of the 1992, 1993, and 1995 Super Bowl winning teams.
 In eight seasons with the Cowboys, he played in 39 games and completed 165 of 294 passes (56.1%) for 2,042 yards, 11 touchdowns, and five interceptions.

 New York Giants

 In 2000, Garrett was signed as a free agent by the New York Giants to back up Kerry Collins.
-On February 27, 2002, Garrett was released for salary cap reasons and re-signed on July 24, although he would be declared inactive in 16 games, after being passed on the depth chart by Jesse Palmer who was named the backup quarterback.
+On February 27, 2002, Garrett was released for salary cap reasons and re-signed on July 24, although he would be declared inactive in 16 games since he was passed on the depth chart by Jesse Palmer, who was later named the backup quarterback.
 In 2003, Garrett was declared inactive in 11 games as the third-string quarterback.